matestack/matestack-ui-core/docs/components/form.md

 ### Example 4: Multiple input fields of different types

-Of course, our input core component accepts not only 'text', but very different input types: In this example, we will introduce 'password', 'number', 'email', 'range', 'textarea' types!
+Of course, our input core component accepts not only 'text', but very different input types: In this example, we will introduce 'password', 'number', 'email', 'range' types!

 On our example page, we define the input fields, together with a `type: X` configuration: